marihachi/parser-with-c/README.md

 # Parser with C
-A C parser made with C.
+A parser of C written with C.

 This is an experimental project.